And perhaps it is more relevant today to think about the impact our periods have on the environment than ever before.

 Secondly, most pads contain polyethylene plastic (the adhesive that’s used to make the pad stick to your underwear), which is an environmentally harmful pollutant.

-So, if not for your health, perhaps you should consider switching to a more eco-friendly period product for the environment’s sake.
+But, if not for your health, perhaps you should consider switching to a more eco-friendly period product for the environment’s sake.

 It’s hard to say, if your personal, period-related waste is worth fretting over in the grand scheme of things… But one thing is for sure, switching to an eco-friendly menstrual product means you won’t contribute to overflowing the landfills with period products; in the US alone 12 billion pads and 7 million tampons pollute landfills annually.